kirank93611/zd-extension/README.md

 - **Zendesk**: Utilizes Zendesk APIs or DOM parsing to extract ticket details and provide relevant suggestions.
 - **Suggestion Engine**: Basic string matching or advanced AI-based suggestions (e.g., OpenAI) for improved response recommendations.

-## Implementation Steps

-1. **Setup Chrome Extension**:
-   - Learn Chrome extension development.
-   - Create a basic extension with popup and background scripts.
-   - Configure permissions in `manifest.json`.

-2. **Build the Backend**:
-   - Initialize a Node.js project with Express.
-   - Configure Prisma ORM with PostgreSQL.
-   - Develop and test API endpoints.

-3. **Connect Frontend and Backend**:
-   - Build and integrate React.js components with backend APIs.
-   - Implement content scripts to fetch Zendesk ticket details.

-4. **Add Advanced Features**:
-   - Implement enhanced search and suggestion logic.
-   - Consider integrating advanced AI suggestions.

-5. **Deploy and Test**:
-   - Deploy the backend on platforms like Heroku or Vercel.
-   - Test and package the Chrome extension for production use.

 ## Installation and Usage

 1. **Clone the Repository**: